markhobson/docker-maven-chrome/README.md

 ### Chrome crashes

 Chrome uses `/dev/shm` for runtime data which is 64MB by default under Docker.
 If this is not sufficient then this can cause [Chrome to crash](https://bugs.chromium.org/p/chromium/issues/detail?id=522853).
-Fix by either:
+Possible workarounds:

-* Increase the size of `/dev/shm` (or mount it to the host's)
+* Increase the size of `/dev/shm`
+* Mount `/dev/shm` to the host's
 * Start Chrome with the flag `--disable-dev-shm-usage`